 NOTE: Responses were provided by the principal or the person most knowledgeable about crime and safety issues at the school.
 Serious disciplinary actions include removals with no continuing services for at least the remainder of the school year, transfers to specialized schools for disciplinary reasons, and out-of-school suspensions lasting 5 or more days, but less than the remainder of the school year.
-Respondents were instructed to respond only for those times that were during normal school hours or when school activities or events were in session, unless the survey specified otherwise.
+Respondents were instructed to respond only for offenses that occurred during normal school hours or when school activities or events were in session, unless the survey specified otherwise.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, 1999-2000, 2003-04, and 2005-06 School Survey on Crime and Safety (SSOCS), 2000, 2004, and 2006.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, 1999-2000, 2003-04, 2005-06, and 2007-08 School Survey on Crime and Safety (SSOCS), 2000, 2004, 2006, and 2008.

-Indicator 20 Safety and Security Measures Taken by Public Schools
+Safety and Security Measures Taken by Public Schools